MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-deploy-v1.md

 **`compressPackage`** - **Compress Package**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Optional.
 Indicates whether the application package should be compressed before copying to the image store.
 If enabled, this will override the value in the publish profile.
 Learn more about [compressing packages](/azure/service-fabric/service-fabric-package-apps#compress-a-package).
 <!-- :::editable-content-end::: -->
 <br>